dansmyers/IntroToCS/Labs/2-Variables_and_Input.md

 Write a program to read in a weight in kilograms and convert it to pounds.
 There are about 2.20462 pounds in one kilogram.
 Display the result to one decimal place.

 The current all-time world record for weight lifted overhead in the clean and jerk is 267 kg, held by the vending-machine-sized (6' 6" and 403 pounds) Georgian superheavy weightlifter Lasha Talakhadze.
-Test your program by calculating the weight of Talakhadze's record lift in pounds.
+Test your program on inputs of 2.20462 and 0.0, then test it by converting Talakhadze's record 267 kg lift into pounds.

 ### Fake Internet Meme Money